 The Rental Option

-As the rescued hikers probably discovered, renting quality equipment from a trusted source is a great way to insure you have what you need to be safe.
+As the rescued hikers probably discovered when they wore the boots down from the cabin, renting quality equipment from a trusted source is a great way to insure you have what you need to be safe.
 I’m most familiar with EMS, but IME and other independent shops are good options and the AMC has gear available at The Highland Center for its guests who want to expand their adventures.

 If you don’t have the gear you need, and especially if you don’t KNOW what gear you need, check with a good outdoor shop before you get yourself into trouble.